stokpop/netstat-info/README.md

 and reports and/or compares are generated for all found netstat files.
 Example:

     java -jar netstat-info.jar report netstat.1.info netstat.2.info netstat.mapper

+# generate multiple netstat dump

+Use this for 10 dumps that are 50 seconds apart:

+    for i in {1..10}; do netstat -an > netstat.$(hostname -s).$(date +%FT%H-%M-%S); sleep 50; done

+Note: on linux you can also use `netstat -ant` to only have tcp proto lines in your dumps.

 # build